openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       function foo(x: number[]) {}
       function foo(x: string) {}

-Below is an example of functions undistinguishable by signatures that cause a :index:`compile-time error`:
+An example of functions undistinguishable by signatures that cause a :index:`compile-time error` is shown below:

 .. index::
    function